What is Business Case Analysis?

 - Birth of the business case concept.

-- How to write a successful business case.
+- How to write the winning business case.
 Six steps to compelling results.

 - Business Case vs. Business Plan: How are they different?
 Are they related?